longtuge-w/AI-Fund-Product/README.md

 # AI-Fund-Product
 I'm Chongrui Wang.

-Here are some sample codes written during my quantitative research internship.
+Here are some sample codes about my quantitative research projects.

 Notice that each branch represents a specific task.